craigbutler-uk/example-kalah/README.md

 ### Tests

 A JUnit/Mockito test provides a test of the game logic.

 A Spring MvcTest tests the REST API.

+A Spring JpaTest tests the persistence.

 ## About the game